openconnectivityfoundation/DeviceBuilder/individual_tools.md

 Running the above commands gives all command line options available.

-# swagger file creation from oic/res.
+# Swagger file creation from oic/res.
 Running DeviceBuilder gives the 2 swagger files:
 - The Introspection Device Data (IDD) swagger file
 - The swagger file representing the device.